YemreAybey/bookstore-redux/README.md

 This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ 'The Global School for Remote Software Developers!').

-In this project, I worked on a project for a fictional company that requires my help building a **Bookstore-Redux** using react.
-The project has been split into multiple milestones, and each milestone has functional and technical requirements I must meet.
+In this project, we worked on a project for a fictional company that requires my help building a **Bookstore-Redux** using react.
+The project has been split into multiple milestones, and each milestone has functional and technical requirements we must meet.

 The full project requirements can be found [here](https://github.com/microverseinc/project-redux-bookstore/blob/master/README.md).

+## Note

+The UI is not responsive as we were not required to make it responsive.
+The main meat of the project was to efficiently use React and Redux to create a CMS for the bookstore.

 ## Built With